The Origin of Calabi-Yau Crystals in BPS States Counting: Equivariant DT DT4 Invariants

 \paragraph{Non-commutative DT$_4$} The above discussion is restricted to the DT chamber.
 A mathematical formulation directly defined for the non-commutative DT$_4$ invariants was given in \cite{cao2014donaldson}.
 As a result, one needs to consider quiver representations rather than sheaves.
 The Jacobi algebra $A=\mathbb{C}Q/\langle\text{$J$-, $E$-terms}\rangle$, which has the combinatorial structure given by 4d crystals, is a CY$_4$ algebra in the sense that there are pairings $\text{Ext}^i_A(M,N)\times\text{Ext}^{4-i}_A(N,M)\rightarrow\mathbb{C}$ for $A$-modules $M,N$ (with at least one of $M,N$ being finite-dimensional).
 The representations of the (unframed) quiver (with relations) are in one-to-one correspondence with the finite $A$-modules.
 Then instead of the Hilbert schemes, one takes the moduli space of framed quiver representations, along with certain framed obstruction bundle endowed with a non-degenerate quadratic form.
 Then the virtual fundamental class is defined as the Poincar\'e dual of the half Euler class, which lives in the Borel-Moore homology of the moduli space of quiver representations.

-\paragraph{Vertex formalism and lifting D8-branes} In \cite{Cao:2017swr,Cao:2019tnw,Cao:2019tvv}, a vertex formalism was proposed to obtain the DT invariants.
+\paragraph{Vertex formalism and lifting D8-branes} In \cite{Cao:2017swr,Cao:2019tnw,Cao:2019tvv,Nekrasov:2023nai,Piazzalunga:2023qik}, some vertex formalisms were proposed to obtain the DT invariants.
 It is tempting to think of this gluing of vertices with certain edge factors as some incarnation of possible ``topological string formalism'' in the fourfold case.
 Indeed, the subschemes $Z$ are now labelled by a collection of solid partitions, one from each chart in the covering $\{U_{\alpha}\cong\mathbb{C}^4\}$ of $X$.

 On the other hand, for CY threefolds (without compact divisors), the connection between BPS partition functions and topological string partition functions via wall crossing was explained from the perspective of M-theory in \cite{Aganagic:2009kf}.
 There, one puts the M-theory on the Taub-NUT geometry, which is an $S^1$ fibration over $\mathbb{R}^3$ with the circle shrinking at the position of the D6-brane.
 Then the central charges of the stable BPS particles for different B-fields can be translated to those of the M2-branes.